 Writer Etkar Keret visited the University of Iowa campus Oct.
-22, 2015 to deliver the fourth lecture in the Creative Matters series sponsored by the UI Office of the Vice President for Research and Economic Development.
+22, 2015 to deliver the fourth lecture in the Creative Matters series sponsored by the UI Office of the Vice President for Research.
 Below are stories, text, video, photos, and other materials chronicling and related to the visit.

 Hailed as the voice of young Israel and one of its most radical and extraordinary writers, Etgar Keret is internationally acclaimed for his short stories.

 Etgar Keret is the author of The Seven Good Years; Suddenly, A Knock on the Door; The Girl of the Fridge; Bus Driver Who Wanted to Be God; Missing Kissinger; and Gaza Blues.